Zanatticus/High-Performance-Computing/Homework/HW5/Problem1/README.md

 ## Part (a)

-This program was run on the `NVIDIA Tesla P100 GPU` on `Node c2187` of the Explorer System.
+This program was run on the `NVIDIA Tesla P100 GPU` on `Node c2187` of the Explorer system.

 #### Results for 128 bins, N = \( 2^{12} \), block size = 64, grid size = 64
 <details>